A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Benchmark scenario

-\paragraph*{Model discrepancy error.} In the current benchmark case study, we have a fully resolved pore-scale solution as a reference.
+In the current benchmark case study, we have a fully resolved pore-scale solution as a reference.
 However, in practice, the reference solution is not available, and instead, experimental data is incorporated that includes an observation error.
 Nevertheless, the analyzed models in our benchmark study could never perfectly reproduce the ground truth, i.e., the reference solution.
 This difference can be attributed to the presence of model discrepancy.
 This discrepancy always exists for various reasons, such as simplified assumptions, missing physics, upscaling due to scale differences.
 Several methods have been proposed in the literature to incorporate the model discrepancy in a Bayesian setting.
 These methods' treatment of model discrepancy range from a constant bias to more sophisticated methods in which one forms a Bayesian hierarchical model to solve a joint parameter and model discrepancy inference problem \cite{kennedy2001bayesian,bayarri2007framework,brynjarsdottir2014learning,ling2014selection,gardner2021learning}.
-Since the model discrepancy is not perfectly known, we parametrize it, i.e., $\Sigma(\theta_{\epsilon})$ and treat its parameter $\theta_{\epsilon}$ as additional unknown parameters.
-Following \citeA{wagner2021uqlabbayes}, we infer these parameters jointly with model parameters $\theta_k$ in \Cref{eq:BayesLikelihood}.
-We consider a diagonal covariance matrix as $\Sigma = \sigma^2 \mathbb{I}_{N_\text{out}}$ with a scalar unknown parameter $\sigma^2$ for each system response quantity, i.e., velocity and pressure (\Cref{sec:square-response}).
+Since the model discrepancy is not perfectly known, we parameterize it as $\Sigma(\theta_{\epsilon})$ and treat its parameter $\theta_{\epsilon}$ as additional unknown parameter.
+Following~\cite{wagner2021uqlabbayes}, we infer these parameters jointly with model parameters $\theta_k$ in \eqref{eq:BayesLikelihood}.
+We consider a diagonal covariance matrix as $\Sigma = \sigma^2 \mathbb{I}_{N_\text{out}}$ with a scalar unknown parameter $\sigma^2$ for each system response quantity, i.e., velocity and pressure (Section~\ref{sec:square-response}). $N_\text{out}$ stands for the number of data points.